-3. Please outline any needs and/or barriers which equality groups (people with protected characteristics) may have in relation to this policy Age The removal of subsidised public transport routes will have an impact on older or younger people who use these routes to access services including healthcare, further education, work and social interaction who may not otherwise have access to alternative modes of transport.
+3. Please outline any needs and/or barriers which equality groups (people with protected characteristics) may have in relation to this policy Age What effect/difference will the policy have on people?
+The removal of subsidised public transport routes will have an impact on older or younger people who use these routes to access services including healthcare, further education, work and social interaction who may not otherwise have access to alternative modes of transport.
 How do you know that?
 A large proportion of passengers on many subsidised local bus services are concessionary bus pass holders.
-In 2021/22, 60% of the passengers on subsidised services were concessionary pass holders. , , , , , , , , , , , , , , , , , , , Evidence suggests that younger people are most likely to use the bus.
-Scottish Household Survey 2019, reported that people aged 16 to 19 are most likely to have used the bus in the last reported month in the survey (57%). the bus in the last reported month in the survey (57 %).
-Disability isability What effect/difference will the policy have on people?
-Disability The removal of subsidised public transport routes may have an impact on people with disabilities who use these routes to access vital services who may not otherwise had access to alternative modes of transport.
+In 2021/22, 60% of the passengers on subsidised services were concessionary pass holders.
+Evidence suggests that younger people are most likely to use the bus.
+Scottish Household Survey 2019, reported that people aged 16 to 19 are most likely to have used the bus in the last reported month in the survey (57%).
+Disability What effect/difference will the policy have on people?

+The removal of subsidised public transport routes may have an impact on people with disabilities who use these routes to access vital services who may not otherwise have access to alternative modes of transport.